Education · Reg 1201916

 Good

-Is THE QUEEN'S READING ROOM a good charity?
+Is The Queen's Reading Room a good charity?

-THE QUEEN'S READING ROOM scores 77/100 (Good) on our Clarity Score, with 99% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Queen's Reading Room scores 77/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£659k total income, 99% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Donate

-Give to THE QUEEN'S READING ROOM
+How can you give to THE QUEEN'S READING ROOM?

 You leave CharityCompare to complete a donation on the official THE QUEEN'S READING ROOM form.
 We do not process payments or take commission.
 Opens their official online donation form.

-THE QUEEN'S READING ROOM is a registered charity (no. 1201916) working in animals across the United Kingdom.
+The Queen's Reading Room is a registered charity (no. 1201916) working in education across the United Kingdom.
 Its latest Charity Commission filing directs 99% of spending to charitable activities, holding roughly 7 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE QUEEN'S READING ROOM scores 77 out of 100 (3 stars).
+In short: THE QUEEN'S READING ROOM scores 77 out of 100 (4 stars).
 99% average program spend (2-year average).
 Review the pillar breakdown below.

-THE QUEEN'S READING ROOM has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+The Queen's Reading Room has a Clarity Score of 77 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1201916.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2024: total income £1.1m, with 99% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2025: total income £659k, with 99% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 7 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .